 Mr. Gulliver manages the Committee’s research team, which includes several attorneys with experience in financial regulation.
 Mr. Gulliver also manages a large team of part-time Research Associates, primarily composed of Harvard Law School students interested in pursuing a career in financial markets.

 Prior to joining the Committee, Mr. Gulliver was a research associate for the MIT Laboratory for Financial Engineering, where his work focused on the development of a market-based approach to bank capital requirements.
 Mr. Gulliver also worked as an Associate for ACA Compliance Group, where he supported the General Counsel and a team of former regulators responsible for the registration of private funds and maintenance of compliance programs.
+Additionally, Mr. Gulliver has been an instructor for the Global Certificate Program for Regulators of Securities Markets (Harvard Law School/IOSCO).
 Mr. Gulliver is a graduate of Harvard Law School and the University of Manitoba.

 Jacqueline McCabe is the Deputy Director to the Committee.
 Prior to her current role, Ms. McCabe served as Executive Director for Research of the Committee from 2011 – 2012.
 While serving as Executive Director, she testified before a House sub-committee on the lack of cost-benefit analysis in Dodd-Frank rulemaking.
 Before joining the Committee, Ms. McCabe served for seven years as a Vice President and Assistant and Associate General Counsel at Goldman Sachs & Co.
 At Goldman Sachs, Ms. McCabe worked within the investment management division (“GSAM”) where she was responsible for GSAM’s private investment funds and managed accounts with institutional clients.
 Prior to that, Ms. McCabe was an associate at Skadden, Arps, Slate, Meagher and Flom in their Investment Management Group.
 Ms. McCabe graduated from Harvard Law School and from Princeton University with an A.B. in History.